 Almost any time I said, “I’m busy, I can do that later.”, I regret it afterward.

-It’s so easy to be overwhelmed by a new place when you’re alone, and you have so many things to see and do.
+It’s so easy to be overwhelmed by a new place when alone and has so many things to see and do.
 And you also have the freedom to just move from place to place, so you’ll end up not doing what you want to do.

 Not planning a travel budget